 This protection profile uses components defined as extensions to CC part 2.
 All these extended components are drawn from Definitions of chapter 5 of [IDCARDPP].
+Note that due to CC compatibility FPT_EMSEC is renamed in this ST to FPT_EMS.

 5.1 FAU_SAS Audit data storage